Does your church want to reach the people in your community who are searching for God or a new church home?

 If there are cities with the same name in other states, then your top keyword might be “churches in [your city, your state]” or “churches in [your city, state abbreviation].”

 If your church includes people from multiple cities you can also try to target “churches in [adjacent city].”
-We don’t target more than 2 adjacent cities because it’s difficult to fit all those keywords into the parts of the web page that can be optimized.
+When we work with churches, we usually don’t target more than 2 adjacent cities because in our experience, it is difficult to fit all those keywords into the various parts of the web page that can be optimized.

-Some churches also choose to target keyword related to their denomination or style of church like “Baptist church in [your city]” or “traditional church in [your city]” but there are a lot fewer people searching for these keywords.
+Some churches also choose target keywords related to their denomination or style of church like “Baptist church in [your city]” or “multicultural church in [your city],” but a lot fewer people search for these keywords.

 Church SEO to Improve Relevance

 Once you know what keywords you want to target, the next step is to try to work those keywords into the parts of the web page that can be optimized.
-We recommend optimizing the following page elements:
+We refer to this step as “on-page optimization.”

 Church SEO to Improve Authority